-We fulfill wholesale orders for stores and resellers!
-If you purchase wholesale from us, sign up for a My Microcosm account—it will keep track of your purchase history and invoices.
+As long as you meet our $100 wholesale order minimum, you may purchase from us directly at wholesale prices.
+To do so, sign up for a My Microcosm account.
+It will keep track of your purchase history and invoices.
 To find wholesale prices for items, go to any product page (or to your cart) and click on the blue "wholesale" button on the right.

 How do your t-shirts fit?
 Where do they come from?

 They are "fitted", so they fit around the contours of your body and not like a "box" shirt.
 If you don't want your shirt to be tight, you should buy it a size larger than normal.

 Our X-Small size is a Women's Medium shirt size and typically has the "Medium" crossed out and an XS written on the tag.↑